Dwini/FIT4002_Ad_Transparency/README.md

 3. Run docker image in a container by running `docker run --rm --env AD_USERNAME=<username> --env USE_PROXIES=<1/0> --env CHANGE_LOCATION=<1/0> <image_name>`.
 Where <username> is the username of the google profile to run in this container.
 This container will be deleted once exited.

 ### Helpfull commands in docker.
-* Once a container is built, we can navigate as root with `docker run -it <container_name> /bin/sh`.
-Will not work if container is build with `--rm` as a parameter.
+* Once a container is built, we can navigate as root with `docker run -it -rm <image_name> /bin/sh`.
 * List all docker images with `docker images`
 * Clear all old containers with `docker container prune`
 * Confirm that the proxy addresses are working by running `python bot/ip_check.py`.

+## Instructions for updating the project in AWS (ony Matt at the moment)
+1. Install AWS CLI.
+2. Get updated AWS credentials from [here](https://labs.vocareum.com/main/main.php).
+3. Locally build bot and db images separately and push to docker hub.
+  * bot image: `mattbertoncello/ad_transparency_bot`.
+  * db image: `mattbertoncello/ad_transparency_db`.
+4. Update the `task-definition.json` file to include the bot usernames in this batch.
+The db container must be specified.
+5. Run the following command in root directory to define new task `aws ecs register-task-definition --cli-input-json file://task-definition.json`.
+6. Login to AWS console and run the newly defined task.

+TODO: Automate the process of generating `task-definition.json` file.
+Automate the running of tasks.
+Automate the stopping of tasks.

 ### Notes
 * *USE_PROXIES* and *CHANGE_LOCATION* in *docker-compose.yml* can be changed to enable proxies and location spoofing respectively (0 for off, 1 for on)